GAN decoder on a quantum toric code for noise-robust quantum teleportation: Introduction

 \section{Introduction}

 Quantum error correction codes (QECCs) \cite{1,2,3} are an important tool for solving the problem of noise interference and improving quantum fidelity.
 Quantum topological codes are considered among the most promising QECCs due to their high experimental feasibility and good performance \cite{4,5,6}.
 Quantum topological codes are highly degenerate \cite{7}, i.e., there are multiple strategies for correcting one error syndrome, thus a decoder is necessary to select a optimal error correction strategy.
 Finding high-fidelity and efficient decoders for quantum topological codes has been the subject of many studies.
 For example, Minimum weight perfect matching (MWPM) \cite{8,9} determines the optimal decoding strategy by finding the shortest error correction path for the syndrome.
-However, for the fault-tolerant performance of quantum topological codes, decoders that lead to higher fidelity need to be further investigated, and deep learning has a good potential for development in this area \cite{10a,10}.
+However, for the fidelity performance of quantum topological codes, decoders that lead to higher fidelity need to be further investigated, and deep learning has a good potential for development in this area \cite{10}.
+For example, a surface code decoder based on a recurrent neural network (RNN) has been developed \cite{10a}.
+Also, a toric code decoder based on reinforcement learning (RL), achieving performance comparable to MWPM, has been proposed \cite{10b}.
+In addition, RL has been used to develop a decoder for continuous variables in the bosonic code space \cite{10c}.

 Generative Adversarial Network (GAN) is a strong tool for deep learning that has shown great potential and wide range of applications in several fields.
 A typical GAN consists of a generator and a discriminator \cite{11}.
 The goal of the generator is to generate data that can fool the discriminator.
 The goal of the discriminator is to be able to accurately distinguish between true and false data.
 The generator and the discriminator go through a learning process of adversarial game and finally reach a Nash equilibrium point, which can better accomplish their goals.
-Currently, GAN is widely used in image generation, image resolution enhancement, data enhancement, speech generation and other fields \cite{12,13,14,15,16,17,18,19,20,21}.
+Currently, GAN is widely used in image generation, image resolution enhancement, data enhancement, speech generation and other fields \cite{13,15,16,17,18,19,20,21}.
 The error correction strategy of a topological code can be expressed as a binary matrix of eigenvalues.
 Generative adversarial networks learn these matrices so that the generator directly generates the error correction strategies.